 Another sustainable choice is to install a Tar (modified bitumen) roof.
 Tar is a type of asphalt modified with either rubber or plastic polymers.
 It’s then coated with gravel or mineral granules, which makes it more durable and UV resistant.

-Not to mention, it’s also reflective, so it can help keep your home cooler in the summer months.
+It’s also reflective, so it can help keep your home cooler in the summer months.

 Clay and Slate